ardoq/rxbeach/docs/fundamentals/state-streams/reduced-state-streams.md

 function.

-Streams are a bit more tricky to work with than actions, as they are less predictable in how they will emit data.
+Streams are a bit more tricky to work with than actions, as they are less predictable in how they emit data.
 When a reduced state stream with a stream reducer is started, the stream of the stream reducer will be subscribed.
-The following example illustrates two examples.
+The following examples illustrate the two cases.

 ```typescript
 import { of } from 'rxjs';